adava/CnCHunter/README.md

 # CnC Hunter
 CnCHunter is a fork of RiotMan, and it allows exploiting malware for active probing.
 This tool is presented in BlackHat USA 2021.
 For the presentation and the technical paper, see [CnCHunter: An MITM-Approach to Identify Live CnC Servers](https://www.blackhat.com/us-21/briefings/schedule/index.html#cnchunter-an-mitm-approach-to-identify-live-cnc-servers-23524).

-Currently, you can use the tool for finding CnC server or redirecting the CnC server traffic to a custom address.
+Currently, you can use the tool for finding CnC servers or redirecting a CnC server's traffic to a custom address.
 In addition, using this tool, you would get the system call log and the traffic that the malware generates.
-The traffic output is in pcap format, and the system call is strace output.
+The traffic output is in pcap format, and the system call is the strace's output.
 For analyzing IoT malware, install the tool and analyze your malware binary by running the tool.
 You would only need to provide the malware sample (and candidate addresses for probing); no other configurations are needed after installing the tool.

 # Installation
 We are working on creating an installation script but meanwhile you can follow the steps below to install CnCHunter.
 Every step and command required for the installation is given below.
 Please be patient and walk through the steps, you wouldn't need (hopefuly) to run any other command or resolve any dependencies yourself.
 ## Installing OS
 CnCHunter is tested on Ubuntu 18.04.
-RiotMan initital prototype was built on top of Debian 8.3, and it was tested for Debian 8.11.
-However, CnCHunter was not tested on those Oses.
+RiotMan's initital prototype was built on top of Debian 8.3, and it was tested for Debian 8.11.
+However, CnCHunter was not tested on those operating systems.
 You can download a virtualbox image for Ubuntu 18.04 from [here]( https://sourceforge.net/projects/osboxes/files/v/vb/55-U-u/18.04/18.04.3/18.04.3VB-64bit.7z/download).